system76/docs/_articles/graphics-switch-pop.md

 ### Graphics modes

-#### Intel
+#### Integrated

-Intel graphics mode uses the integrated Intel GPU only and turns off the NVIDIA GPU.
+Integrated graphics mode uses the integrated GPU only and turns off the NVIDIA GPU.
 This mode uses less power, leading to a longer battery life and less fan noise.